kenshyx/kenshyx/README.md

-# Hi there, I'm Marius 👋
+# Hi there 👋

-Senior Software Engineer, specializing in distributed systems, decentralized identity, and highly scalable web infrastructure.
+I am a Senior Software Engineer specializing in distributed systems, decentralized identity, and highly scalable web infrastructure.
 Over the last 10 years, I have focused on bridging Web3 ecosystems with intuitive, cross-platform full-stack engineering.

 ---